ministryofjustice/opg-github-workflows/README.md

-# opg-template-repository
+# opg-github-workflows

-Github "template" repository, from which to create new OPG Repositories: Managed by opg-org-infra &amp; Terraform
+Managed by opg-org-infra &amp; Terraform

+A repo to share common github workflows that we can re-use.